International Champagne Horse Registry

 E_, A_

-If the bay-based horse has one or two champagne genes from one or both parents, it's an Amber.
+If the bay-based horse has one or two champagne genes from one or both parents, it's Amber.

 Amber